JJWesterkamp/avl-bst/README.md

 # AVL Binary search trees

-**Research exercise** - An AVL Binary search tree implementation in typescript.
+**In progress** - An AVL Binary search tree implementation in typescript.

+> This is initially foremost a research exercise, but I'm working towards a stable production-ready
+> implementation. :)
+>
 ## Resources used

 - [Youtube: Lecture - 12 AVL Trees](https://www.youtube.com/watch?v=TbvhGcf6UJU)